-Trying to log in with your SSS user ID and password but still getting an “invalid user ID/password” error message?
-Are you trying to access your My.SSS account but have totally forgotten your login credentials?
-Are unable to reset your SSS password because you’ve also lost/forgotten your registered email address?
+Are you trying to log in with your SSS user ID and password but still getting an “invalid user ID/password” error message?
+Are you trying to access your My.SSS account, but you have forgotten your login credentials?
+Are you unable to reset your SSS password because you’ve also lost/forgotten your registered email address?

 You’ve come to the right place!
-Let this article be your guide to recovering lost or forgotten SSS user ID, password, or email address.
+Let this article be your guide to resetting your lost or forgotten SSS user ID, password, or email address.

 Table of Contents